-- Shape the meat into 2" round meatballs then "smush" down with the back end of your spoon until the Frikadellar are a nice oval shape and about 1/2 " thick.
+Shape the meat into 2" round meatballs then "smush" down with the back end of your spoon until the Frikadellar is a nice oval shape and about 1/2 " thick.

-- Place about 16 meatballs on each a baking sheet that has been lined with foil.
+Place about 16 meatballs on each baking sheet that has been lined with foil.
 Each recipe should make approximately 32 meatballs.

 - You can substitute cream for mayonnaise if you prefer.